Banking Risk Management and Sustainability

 Credit Suisse pursues a business policy that excludes the provision of services or the execution of transactions that are not compatible with existing agreements or with our own internal guidelines and policies.
 If there are grounds to believe that a potential transaction could pose an unacceptable risk, Credit Suisse conducts a bank-wide, standardized Reputational Risk Review Process.
 Potential risks may, for example, arise due to the nature and purpose of a proposed transaction or service, the identity or activities of a potential client, or the regulatory or political context in which the business will be transacted.
 Environmental and human rights-related risks are some of the risks considered in this process.
 If a transaction poses a significant potential risk of this nature, the internal specialist unit Sustainability Affairs evaluates whether the potential client's activities are consistent with the relevant industry standards and whether the transaction is compatible with Credit Suisse's policies and guidelines for sensitive sectors.

-Based on the outcome of this analysis, Sustainability Affairs submits its findings to a Reputational Risk Approver or the respective Reputational Risk Council who are independent of the area of business in question and have the authority to approve, reject or impose conditions on our participation in a transaction.
-In the case of particularly complex or cross-regional transactions, the decision may be referred to a Regional Reputational Risk Committee or escalated to the Chief Risk Officer.
+Based on the outcome of this analysis, Sustainability Affairs submits its findings to a Reputational Risk Approver who is independent of the area of business in question, or to the respective Reputational Risk Committee.
+They have the authority to approve, reject or impose conditions on our participation in a transaction.
+In cases of particularly complex or cross-regional transactions, the decision may be referred to the Reputational Risk Sustainability Committee (RRSC) or escalated to the Group's Chief Risk Officer.
+The RRSC, chaired by the Group's Chief Risk Officer, is the most senior governing body responsible for the oversight of review processes and policies and the discussion of reputational risks and sustainability issues.

 Certain industries are particularly sensitive from a social or environmental perspective.
 They include oil and gas, mining, power generation, controversial weapons, and forestry and agribusiness, including palm oil production.
 To assess potential transactions with clients in these industries, we have defined specific global policies and guidelines, taking account of standards developed by international organizations such as the UN and the World Bank.